PhiPsi

 ○ Support DOFs coupling.

-○ Fast linear system solvers including LAPACK, UMFPACK, Lis, SuperLU, and PCG-EBE.
+○ Fast linear system solvers including LAPACK, MUMPS, UMFPACK, Lis, SuperLU, and PCG-EBE.

 ○ Both formatted and binary files are supported for the generated data.